DerZwergGimli/discord_solana_wallet_tracker/README.md

 # discord_solana_wallet_tracker

-❗This repo bot is deprecated in favour of a new one [SolanaWalletTracker ](https://github.com/DerZwergGimli/SolanaWalletTracker)❗
+❗This Bot is deprecated in favour of a new one [SolanaWalletTracker ](https://github.com/DerZwergGimli/SolanaWalletTracker)❗

 A Simple Solana-Balance Asset-Tracker